thisshri/me/data/blog/nested-route/introducing-multi-part-posts-with-nested-routing.md

 ---
-title: Introducing Multi-part Posts with Nested Routing
+title: What I learnet In The First Year as a software developer
-date: '2021-05-02'
+date: '2020-19-05'
 tags: ['multi-author', 'next-js', 'feature']
-draft: false
+draft: true
 summary: 'The blog template supports posts in nested sub-folders.
 This can be used to group posts of similar content e.g. a multi-part course.
 This post is itself an example of a nested route!'
 ---